objectbox/objectbox-dart/objectbox/README.md

 # Flutter database for Dart-native objects 💙

-🙌 **Your opinion matters to us!** Please fill in this 2-minute [Anonymous Feedback Form](https://forms.gle/LvVjN6jfFHuivxZX6).

-ObjectBox Flutter database is a great option for storing data in your cross-platform apps.
-It uses minimal CPU, memory and battery, which makes it an ideal choice for mobile and IoT devices.
-It is made for efficient data access and is 10x faster than any alternative.
+ObjectBox Flutter database is a great option for storing Dart objects in your cross-platform apps.
+Minimal CPU, memory and battery use make it an ideal choice for mobile and IoT devices.
+Made for efficient data access, the ObjectBox Flutter database is 10x faster than any alternative.
 See the [performance benchmarks](#flutter-database-performance-benchmarks) below.
-No need to learn SQL, as our NoSQL database uses pure Dart API that is easy to work with and can be integrated in minutes.
-Apart from that, we built a data synchronization solution that allows you to choose which objects to sync when and therefore keep your cloud costs low.
+No need to learn SQL, as our NoSQL database uses a pure Dart API that is easy to work with and can be integrated in minutes.
+Plus: We built a data synchronization solution that allows you to choose which objects to sync when and keep data easily and efficiently in sync across devices.

 ### Features